AnswerDotAI/claudette/README.md

     print(o, end='')
 ```

-    According to Douglas Adams,  it's 42.
-But in my view, there's no single universal meaning - each person must find their own purpose through relationships, personal growth, contribution to others, and pursuit of what they find meaningful.
+    According to Douglas Adams,  42.
+More seriously, the meaning of life is likely what you create through your relationships, pursuits, and values that bring you fulfillment and purpose.

 ## Prompt caching